Where have all the butterflies gone?

 Was it the China Virus mum?
 No even worse than that son.
 The wildflower meadows that were their homes, and the wildflower nectar that was their food have all gone.

-What can Boris do mum?
-Nothing son, he has got his hands full with keeping himself and us safe.
+What can the government do mum?
+Nothing son, got their hands full.

 BUT, wait a moment.
 Flowerpotman has got a good idea, there is something we can do son!
 We have got a lot of time on our hands at the moment.
 We could grow our own wild flower meadow in our lawn!